Field Course: Genomics in the Jungle III - Herpetofauna of the Amazon

 The field station also practices “cuarentena laboral.”
 This means that there are separate working areas, and you will be expected to avoid using workspaces and equipment that is designated for other individuals or groups.

 Our enhanced protocols in laboratory or wildlife handling situations are designed to meet or exceed scientific best practices.
 They are drafted in conjunction with our Peruvian partners (Conservacion Amazonica), Peruvian authorities (SERFOR) and Institutional Animal Care and Use Committees (IACUC) of our affiliate research universities.
 Broadly speaking, they will involve strict use of face shields, N95 masks, and gloves.
-Participants will receive a detailed procedures pamphlet prior to departing for the field site, and may be required to complete a short online training on our website.
+Participants will receive a detailed training on these procedures upon entry into our programs.